Embodied Red Teaming for Auditing Robotic Foundation Models: Embodied Red Teaming

 \section{Embodied Red Teaming}

-\textbf{Goal:} The goal of embodied red teaming (ERT) for robot policies is finding a diverse set of test instructions \(\{\boldsymbol{c}_1, \cdots, \boldsymbol{c}_N\}\) causing the robot policy to fail, where $N$ is the instruction set size.
-These instructions must represent feasible tasks in the current environment and cause the robot to fail.
+\textbf{Goal:} The goal of embodied red teaming (ERT) is to find a diverse set of \textit{feasible} instructions \(\{\boldsymbol{c}_1, \cdots, \boldsymbol{c}_N\}\) which the robot fails to execute, where $N$ is the instruction set size.
+These instructions must describe \textit{feasible} tasks that are both (i) achievable within the current environment (e.g., instructions involving pushing a table require a table to be present) and (ii) within the scope of tasks the robot has been trained to perform.

-\textbf{Why must the instructions be diverse and feasible?} Diversity ensures comprehensive auditing of robot's performance, avoiding gaps that a narrow set of tests might leave.
-Feasibility ensures that the robot is being tested on tasks it is expected to perform, excluding unrealistic or irrelevant instructions.
+\textbf{Why must the instructions be diverse and feasible?} Diversity ensures comprehensive auditing of robot's performance, avoiding gaps that a narrow test suite might leave.
+Feasibility ensures that the robot is being tested on tasks it is trained to perform in the current environment.

 \textbf{Formulation:} We formulate red teaming as the following optimization problem: